philipp-r/YourlsBlacklistDomains/README.md

 Notice
 ------

-Neither YourlsWhiteListDomains, nor YourlsBlacklistIPs are distributed with licensing or copyright details but both [Panthro](https://github.com/Panthro) and [LudoBoggio](https://github.com/LudoBoggio) have given explicit permission to use their code.
+Neither YourlsWhiteListDomains, nor YourlsBlacklistIPs are distributed with licensing or copyright details but both [Panthro](https://github.com/Panthro) and [LudoBoggio](https://github.com/LudoBoggio) have given explicit permission to use and distribute their code.

 **Copyright&copy; (2012) Aaron Pelly**